CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 baseline/12/10000       1127 us         1127 us          617
 ```

-There are two noticable trends from this data:
+There are two noticeable trends from this data:

 1. Execution time increases as we increase the size of our vectors
-2. Execution time increases as the range distribution of random numbers increases
+2. Execution time increases as the we widen distribution of pur input data

 The first trend can be easily explained.
-Sifting through a larger number of elements takes longer than a smaller number of elements.
-For example, here are the results for the three vector sizes when the random numbers are kept between 0 and 100:
+Sifting through a larger number of elements takes longer than a sifting through smaller number of elements.
+For example, here are the results for the three vector sizes when the distribution of random numbers is fixed to between 0 and 100:

 ```txt
 ------------------------------------------------------------